When I told my partner how much I paid for my Gucci bag, he immediately asked: “Why is Gucci so expensive?!”

 Known for its double G logo, Gucci is an Italian luxury fashion company and one of the most popular brands in the world right now.

-Gucci is so expensive thanks to the brand’s rich heritage and smart business strategy.
+Gucci is expensive thanks to the brand’s rich heritage and smart business strategy.
 The Italian brand combines unique elements of design and clever marketing to create consumer desire and high demand.
-But, there’s much more than that…
+But there’s much more than that…

-Nowadays, Gucci is perceived as a brand name that confers the wearer with instant social status.
+Nowadays, Gucci is hailed as a high-end designer brand name that confers the wearer’s instant social status.

 In this article, I’ll detail how Gucci has become one of the most expensive labels in the world right now.

 The foundation for the ‘House of Gucci’ was laid in 1921, in Florence, Italy, by Guccio Gucci.

 Guccio worked with high-end brands in London – such as the Savoy Hotel – and wanted to create a similar Italian company infused with the flavor of the English aristocracy.

 Back in Italy, Guccio embarked on creating iconic designs, all inspired by the British nobility of those times.